vsch/flexmark-java/MarkdownProcessorsEmulation.md

 Minor differences, are addressed with options applied on top of the `family` list behavior to tweak parser emulation:

-- [x] bullet item can interrupt a paragraph {C} {GFM} {GFC}
+- [ ] bullet item can interrupt a paragraph
-- [x] bullet item can interrupt a paragraph of a list item
+- [ ] bullet item can interrupt a paragraph of a list item
-- [x] empty bullet item can interrupt a paragraph
+- [ ] empty bullet item can interrupt a paragraph
 - [ ] empty bullet item can interrupt a paragraph of a list item
-- [x] ordered item can interrupt a paragraph
+- [ ] ordered item can interrupt a paragraph
-- [x] ordered item can interrupt a paragraph of a list item
+- [ ] ordered item can interrupt a paragraph of a list item
-- [x] ordered non 1 item can interrupt a paragraph
+- [ ] ordered non 1 item can interrupt a paragraph
-- [x] ordered non 1 item can interrupt a paragraph of a list item
+- [ ] ordered non 1 item can interrupt a paragraph of a list item
 - [ ] empty ordered item can interrupt a paragraph
 - [ ] empty ordered item can interrupt a paragraph of a list item
 - [ ] empty ordered non 1 item can interrupt a paragraph
 - [ ] empty ordered non 1 item can interrupt a paragraph of a list item
-- [x] mismatch item type continue same list type
+- [ ] mismatch item type continue same list type
-- [x] mismatch item type start new list
+- [ ] mismatch item type start new list
-- [x] mismatch item type start a sub-list
+- [ ] mismatch item type start a sub-list
-- [x] bullet mismatch starts a new list
+- [ ] bullet mismatch starts a new list
-- [x] ordered items only with `.` after digit, otherwise `)` is also allowed
+- [ ] ordered items only with `.` after digit, otherwise `)` is also allowed
-- [x] first ordered item prefix sets start number of list
+- [ ] first ordered item prefix sets start number of list
-- [x] item is loose if it has trailing blank line in it or its last child
+- [ ] item is loose if it has trailing blank line in it or its last child
-- [ ] item is loose if previous item has trailing blank line in it or its last child
+- [ ] item is loose if it contains a blank line after its item text
-- [x] item is loose if it or previous item is loose
+- [ ] item is loose if it or previous item is loose
-- [x] all items are loose if any in the list are loose
+- [ ] all items are loose if any in the list are loose